-Cycle Gear and Joe Rocket Honda Gold Wing mesh jackets in review iving in the Southeast, a good mesh jacket is essential gear for many of us who wear protective gear even on those hot humid days.
-And being a proud Gold Wing owner, it is nice to show off that pride with an officially-licensed branded jacket.
-For the past few years, my wife and I have been wearing the Joe Rocket Skyline 2.0 Goldwing-branded mesh jackets.
+Living in the southeast a good mesh jacket is essential gear for many of us who wear protective gear even on those hot humid days.
+And being a proud Goldwing owner, it is nice to show off that pride with an officially licensed branded jacket.
+For the past few years, my wife and I have been wearing the Joe Rocket Skyline 2.0 Goldwing branded mesh jackets.
 Now there is a new similarly priced choice for branded mesh jackets.
-Cycle Gear has teamed with Honda to provide a great looking officially-licensed Honda Goldwing Mesh Jacket made by Sedici.
-The Joe Rocket Skyline 2.0 starts at \$189.99 and the Cycle Gear Sedici lists for \$199.99.
-I was offered the opportunity to try out the Sedici jacket and share my thoughts.
+Cycle Gear has teamed with Honda to provide a great looking officially licensed Honda Goldwing Mesh Jacket made by Sedici.
+The Joe Rocket Skyline 2.0 starts at \$189.99 and the Cycle Gear Sedici lists for \$199.99 I was offered the opportunity to try out the Sedici jacket and share my thoughts.
 After wearing both jackets on several long rides on some very warm days, I submit the following opinions.